IDMNYU/audiolab/docs/synths.md

 The mixer for the analog studio is a Behringer UFX-1204, which takes inputs from the various synthesizers and feeds them to the speakers or, by using a USB connector, to your computer for recording.
-![Analog Studio Mixer](./img/ufxmixer.jpg "Analog Studio Mixer") The first four channels of the mixer are mono, and are hardwired to:
+![Analog Studio Mixer](./img/ufxmixer.jpg "Analog Studio Mixer") The first four channels of the mixer are mono, and are hard-wired to:
 1. the left output of the "Stereo Mixer" module on the Random Source Serge (the rightmost module on the top panel)
 2. the right output of the "Stereo Mixer" module on the Random Source Serge (the rightmost module on the top panel)
 3. the output of the "XFader" module on the Random Source Serge (the rightmost module on the 3rd panel)